As a Commonwealth country, Kenya’s legal system descends from English common law.

 The CAK may also take oral agreements into account.

 A patent is an exclusive right to exploit an invention, and is granted in exchange for disclosure of the invention to the public.
 Patents give exclusive rights to the owner to prevent the manufacturing, use or selling of the protected invention.
 In order for a patent to be granted, the invention must meet the requirement of novelty, which means it must be new.
 It must also involve an inventive step that is not obvious to persons of ordinary skill in the particular field of the invention.
 Lastly, it must be industrially applicable and useful.
-Certain things are excluded from patenting, including the following:
+Certain things are excluded from patenting, including:

 Length of Protection